 Mardi Himal Trek can be done with or without a guide.
-It really depends on you and how much experience you have on high altitude trekking.
+It depends on you and how much experience you have in high-altitude trekking.

-If you decide to do the trek solo, then, you need to prepare well to complete the trek.
-The Mardi Himal Trail is well marked with white and blue strips and you can see the signs point to the direction.
-So, there is very less chance to get lost on the trail.
-Finding accommodation is not that tough as there are many teahouses along the trail.
-You just need to get to the teahouse and ask for the room and the food.
+If you decide to do the trek solo, you need to prepare well to complete the trek.
+The Mardi Himal Trail is well-marked with white and blue stripes; you can see the signs in that direction.
+So, there is very little chance of getting lost on the trail.
+Also, finding accommodation is not as tough as many teahouses along the trail.
+You must get to the teahouse and ask for the room and the food.

-In case, you are an inexperienced hiker, then this trek might be quite challenging; high altitude, unpredictable weather, steep ascends and descends so it is highly recommended to join on a tour.
-You can find many trekking tours from Kathmandu to Mardi Himal that include accommodation, transport, permits, guides, full board, etc. It’s a great option if you want a stress free hiking holiday.
+If you are an inexperienced hiker, this trek might be challenging; high altitude, unpredictable weather, and steep ascend and descends, so it is highly recommended to join on tour.
+You can find many trekking tours from Kathmandu to Mardi Himal, including accommodation, transport, permits, guides, the entire board, etc. It’s a great option if you want a stress-free hiking holiday.

-However, if you don’t want to trek with a group then, you can easily hire guides or porter for the trek.
-Guides usually charge around US$25 per day including their food and accommodation.
-You can share the guide with tow or more people as well.
-While the porters charge US$20 per day including their food and accommodation.
-Porters carry up to 25kg if you don’t pack too much you can hire one porter for two trekkers.
+However, if you don’t want to trek with a group, you can easily hire guides or porters.
+Guides usually charge around US$25 per day, including food and accommodation.
+You can share the guide with two or more people as well.
+At the same time, the porters charge US$20 per day, including their food and accommodation.
+Porters carry up to 25kg.
+You can hire one porter for two trekkers if you don’t pack too much.

 Some Tips for Mardi Himal Trek

-- Packing properly for the trek is very crucial.
-Thus, pack appropriate gears and equipment according to the trekking season you are trekking in.
+- Packing correctly for the trek is very crucial.
+Thus, pack appropriate gear and equipment according to the trekking season you are trekking in.

-- If you are trekking during the monsoon season then make sure to pack your rain gear.
-Pack rain jackets, good-quality trekking boots with sturdy soles, waterproof socks and trekking pants.
+- If you are trekking during the monsoon season, pack your rain gear: Pack rain jackets, good-quality boots with sturdy soles, waterproof socks, and trekking pants.

-- If you are hiking to Mardi Himal during the off-season then it is better to hire a licensed professional trekking guide as there are no permanent villages in this region and it can be very difficult to find the accommodation.
+- Suppose you are hiking to Mardi Himal during the off-season.
+It is better to hire a licensed professional trekking guide as there are no permanent villages in this region, and it can be tough to find accommodation.

-- Use water purifier while using the local water resource.
-By using it, it will reduce your trek cost and also will be safe for you.
+- Use water purifiers while using the local water resource.
+Using it will reduce your trek cost and be safe for you.
 And always keep your body hydrated.

-- During the peak season, pre-booking for the accommodation is highly recommended as there will be huge traffic in the trail.
+- Pre-booking for accommodation is highly recommended during the peak season as there will be massive traffic on the trail.

-- Physical fitness is very important.
+- Physical fitness is essential.
 You must be able to walk for hours a day.
-Also, you must prepare to trek over the rugged landscapes between the high camp and base camp.
+Also, it would help if you prepared to trek over the rugged landscapes between the high camp and base camp.

-- Before heading toward the trek, make sure you learn about the altitude sickness, its symptoms and remedies.
+- Before heading toward the trek, learn about altitude sickness, its symptoms, and remedies.

-Mardi Himal trekking is the best short trek in Nepal that takes you to the lap of Mardi Himal in the Annapurna Region.
-Be sure to keep yourself happy and healthy throughout the trek.
-With little preparations, you can do this trek at any time of the year.
+In other words, Mardi Himal trekking is the best short trek in Nepal that takes you to the lap of Mardi Himal in the Annapurna Region.
+Also, be sure to keep yourself happy and healthy throughout the trek.
+You can do this trek at any time of the year with little preparation.

-I hope this Mardi Himal Trek guide helps you to prepare and plan for your trek well.
-If you have any further questions or queries regarding this trek or any other trek in Nepal then please feel free to contact us or you can email us at firstname.lastname@example.org.
+I hope this Mardi Himal Trek guide helps you prepare and plan your trek well.
+If you have any further questions or queries regarding this trek or any other trek in Nepal, please get in touch with us or email us at [email protected].